Our First Thanksgiving

 Our American Thanksgiving Day is a unique holiday, a day set aside by Presidential Proclamation so that we may thank our Heavenly Father for the bountiful gifts he has bestowed on us during the year.

-It is also a day dedicated to the Family, the basic unit of our American society, the core and center around which all else in
+It is also a day dedicated to the Family, the basic unit of our American society, the core and center around which all else in America revolves.
+This, too, is in accord with our basic religious faith, for the Commandment has come down to us to "honor thy father and thy mother."

 And so, from wherever we may be, North, South, East, or West, we Americans travel, sometimes great distances, back to the family hearth, to be present at the traditional Family Reunion and Feast on Thanksgiving Day.